Expose a port on a container

 Change port mapping:

-# Switch to port 8081
+# Switch from port 8080 to 8081

 rfswift ports unbind -c service -b "8080:80/tcp"